vlcn-io/cr-sqlite/README.md

 # "It's like Git, for your data."

-CR-SQLite is a [run-time loadable extension](https://www.sqlite.org/loadext.html) for [SQLite](https://www.sqlite.org/index.html) and [libSQL](https://github.com/libsql/libsql) that allows merging SQLite databases together that have taken independent writes.
+CR-SQLite is a [run-time loadable extension](https://www.sqlite.org/loadext.html) for [SQLite](https://www.sqlite.org/index.html) and [libSQL](https://github.com/libsql/libsql).
+It allows merging different SQLite databases together that have taken independent writes.

 In other words, you can write to your SQLite database while offline.
 I can write to mine while offline.
 We can then both come online and merge our databases together, without conflict.